fredfeng/CS292C/README.md

 | C      | 60–64%     |
 | F      | <60%       |

-1. Weekly written assignments: 40%
+- Weekly written assignments: 40%
    - Self-graded on **effort** on a scale of 0-2, but will be checked by the TA:
      - 0: problem not attempted at all
      - 1: problem attempted, but not fully solved, and all work shown
      - 2: problem fully solved
-   - *A self-grade of 1 is enough to get full credit for the problem.*
+   - *A self-grade of 1 is enough to get full credit for a problem.*

-2. 3 programming projects: 60%
+- 3 programming projects: 60%

 # Late Policy
 You have a total of 10 late days to be used throughout the quarter.
-You can use them in any way you like, but once you run out, late assignments will not be accepted.
+You can use them in any way you like.